Promotions and Offers

 Share this post

-To mark the occasion, we’re offering special discounts on our membership plans for new subscribers.
-Whether you choose a monthly or yearly option, your support helps us share science-backed stories, in-depth interviews, and engaging educational content with shorebird lovers around the world.
+As we mark our first year in flight, we're offering limited-time discounts on membership plans for new subscribers.
+Whether you choose a monthly or annual option, your support helps us publish science-driven articles, insightful interviews, and accessible educational content for bird lovers worldwide.

 Note: If you’ve already signed up for The Ornithologist but haven’t started a membership yet, please log out first to activate the promotional offer links.